alphonse92/vplplusplus_composer/development-guide.md

 This guide provides util information that could be helpfull while you develop for vpl ++

+## Setup development environment

+### Import development database

+You can import a development database using mysql.
+Find in: `docs/files/mysql-database`

 ## About Docker compose containers and volumes

 There exist different ways to persist information.
 For example: volumes.
 You can set a volume to persist